Stepping into self-love: why the path to building peace starts within

 I want to give other people peace of mind, a space to nurture and love themselves.
 To heal from the injustices of the world, but also closer to home.
 To understand the psychology behind harmful socio-cultural norms and generational trauma, to help heal and advocate for change.

-The bedrock of society is the Golden Rule: love your neighbour as yourself.
+The bedrock of society is the Golden Rule: love your neighbour as (you love) yourself.ย

 Presumably therefore, we need to want good for others, as we want for ourselves.
 And this involves sharing, mutual empathy and compassion.